NordicSemiconductor/Android-nRF-Toolbox/README.md

 ### Dependencies

 In order to compile the project the **DFU Library is required**.
 This project may be found here: https://github.com/NordicSemiconductor/Android-DFU-Library.
-Please clone the nRF Toolbox and the DFU Library to the same root folder into **DFULibrary** folder.
-The dependency is already configured in the gradle and set to *..:DFULibrary:dfu* module.
+Since version 1.16.1 it is imported automatically from *jcenter* repository and no special configuration is needed.
+If you want to make some modifications in the DFU Library, please clone the DFU Library to the same root as nRF Toolbox is cloned and name the library's folder **DFULibrary**.
+Add the dfu module in Project Structure and edit *app/build.gradle* file and *settings.gradle* files as describe in them.

 The nRF Toolbox also uses the nRF Logger API library which may be found here: https://github.com/NordicSemiconductor/nRF-Logger-API.
 The library is included in dependencies in *build.gradle* file.
 This library allows the app to create log entries in the [nRF Logger](https://play.google.com/store/apps/details?id=no.nordicsemi.android.log) application.
 Please, read the library documentation on GitHub for more information about the usage and permissions.